 This turning point in Asa's reign would determine whether he would renew his commitment to holy ambition or step away from God's guidance.
 The moment provides an amazing applicational insight for us.
 Here was a man who had walked with God for at least thirty-five years.
 An unexpected crisis caught him off guard, and he made a serious error in judgment.
-Past obedience is not a guarantee of future obedience.
-As a heard God's prophet call him a fool.
-But instead of repenting, As a reacted in anger toward the messenger, Hanani, and threw
+Then he had to listen to God's prophet call him a fool.
+But instead of repenting, Asa reacted in anger toward Hanani and threw him in prison.
+Now there's a wise and godly move!